 - Reviewing complaints and determining charges to be filed pursuant to the Student Code of Conduct.

 - Investigating cases and conducting disciplinary meetings.

-- Determining which judicial body shall hear each case.
+- Determining which process, Judicial or Restorative Justice, shall hear each case.

 - Interviewing and advising parties involved in disciplinary proceedings.